tale-toul/OCP4AzureIPI/README.md

 * **publish_api**.- This boolean variable determines if the API entry point is to be published or not.

+    This variable is not required since it has a default value.

     Default value is __false__, the API endpoint will not be made public.
 ```
 publish_api = true
 ```
 * **api_lb_ip**.- Private IP of the internal load balancer used for API access.
+See [Obtaining the Load Balancers IP addresses](#obtaining-the-load-balancers-ip-addresses) to learn how to obtain this IP.

     This variable is not required if the API endpoint is not going to be made public.
-See [Obtaining the Load Balancers IP addresses](#obtaining-the-load-balancers-ip-addresses) to learn how to obtain this IP.

     No default value.
 ```
 api_lb_ip = "10.0.1.4"
 ```
 * **apps_lb_ip**.- Private IP of the internal load balancer used for application access.
+See [Obtaining the Load Balancers IP addresses](#obtaining-the-load-balancers-ip-addresses) to learn how to obtain this IP.

     This variable is always required.
-See [Obtaining the Load Balancers IP addresses](#obtaining-the-load-balancers-ip-addresses) to learn how to obtain this IP.

     No default value.
 ```
 apps_lb_ip = "10.0.2.8"
 ```
 * **api_cert_passwd**.- Password to decrypt PKCS12 certificate for API listener.

     This variable is not required if the API endpoint is not going to be made public.

     No default value.
 ```
 api_cert_passwd = "l3l#ah91"
 ```
 * **apps_cert_passwd**.- Password to decrypt PKCS12 certificate for APPS listener.

     This variable is always required.

     No default value.
 ```
 apps_cert_passwd = "er4a9$C"
 ```
 * **ssl_listener_hostnames**.- List of valid hostnames to access applications in the \*.apps domain when using TLS connections.
 If this variable is not defined, no secure routes will be published.

+    This variable in not required.

     No default value.
 ```